-I hired a contractor to fix the pipes in my bathroom.
-He's well-known around my county.
-He works out of a small garage, and has a truck saying “Bob the Contractor” on the side.
+I hired a well-known local contractor to fix the pipes in my bathroom.
+He works out of a small garage, and has a truck saying "Bob the Contractor" on the side.
 On this particular job, not only did he use sub-par pipes, but they burst soon after he left, and my bathroom was flooded.
 This caused extensive damage.

-I want to sue Bob—probably in small claims court, since we're only talking a few thousand dollars for the job and the damage—but I’m unsure whether I to sue Bob individually or whether I should find out if he's also an LLC or something, and sue that entity.
+I want to sue—probably in small claims court, since we're only talking a few thousand dollars for the job and damage—but I'm unsure whether I to sue Bob individually or whether I should find out if he's also an LLC or something, and sue that entity.

 A homeowner who hires a contractor to perform a large-scale home renovation would almost always enter sign a contract with that contractor's company, usually a corporation or an LLC.
 If you signed a written contract, look for the company name on this document.

 But for homeowners hiring handypersons to perform smaller-scale projects, such as fixing a window, painting a garage, or replacing a pipe, the relationship can be more ambiguous.
-Sometimes it is unclear whether you are forming a contract with a specific person (“Bob”) or a company (“Bob the Contractor, LLC”).
+Sometimes it's unclear whether you are forming a contract with a specific person ("Bob") or a company ("Bob the Contractor, LLC").

 More often than not, if all goes well and nobody needs to sue, it doesn't really matter.
 The contractor performs a service, and you give him cash or write a check.

-But when something goes wrong and you want to sue, the name of the defendant suddenly matters a great deal.
+But in a situation like you now face, the name of the defendant suddenly matters a great deal.
 All courts, small claims and otherwise, will require that you provide the specific name and address of the defendant individual or the defendant business that you are suing.

-In this situation, you have some specific evidence that you were dealing with a business called “Bob the Contractor,” based on the writing on his truck.
+Here, you have specific evidence that you were dealing with a business called "Bob the Contractor," based on the writing on his truck.
 Also have a look at any written contracts or correspondence between you two, and check his website, if he has one.
-Bob may have just been puffing a bit on his auto paint job.
+Bob might have just been puffing a bit with his auto paint ad.